gardener/gardener/docs/extensions/gardener-extension-shoot-flux.md

 For the end users, this results in the seamless creation of clusters with all components on their wish list installed.
 The [gardener-extension-shoot-flux](https://github.com/23technologies/gardener-extension-shoot-flux) bridges the gap between Gardener and Flux and allows for reconciliation of `Shoot` clusters to resources defined in a Git repository.
 By concept, the extension operates on a per-project basis so that clusters in different projects can be reconciled to different repositories.

-The rest of this post is organized as follows:
-First, we will review a few use cases for this extension.
-Further, the general concept of the extension is outlined, and finally we provide an example on how to use the extension.

 ## Example use cases